brorarangers/brorarangers.github.io/_posts/2017-05-17-kyle-signs-two-year-deal.md

 ---
 layout: article
 category: squad
-tags:
+tags: ['Kyle Macleod']
-headline: Kyle Macleod Signs New Deal
+headline: Kyle MacLeod Signs New Deal
 description: Brora Rangers are delighted to announce that Kyle MacLeod has penned a 2 year deal at Dudgeon Park
 featured: yes
 image: yes